shivshankardayal/full-website/books/dsa/source/intro.rst

 we can choose structure and algorithm for that data.
 Note that structure and algorithms should be appropriate for particular data in consideration.

+There are specific structures which facilitate specific operations if they are used to hold the data.
+For example, a stack allows to access data only from top.
+A queue is helpful to realize a life-like queue.
+Binary trees are helpful for faster searches.
+Graphs can be used for path-finding and and to solve network problems.
+These are just few cases which I have cited.
+The area of data structures and algorithms is immense and ever expanding.

-Before we proceed let me tell you that you should rebrush your Mathematics because certain sections of this book will be involving Mathematically.
+Before we proceed let me tell you that you should refresh your Mathematics because certain sections of this book will be involving Mathematically.
 Particularly sections which will contain analysis of algorithms.
 One more important point is that you should have pen and paper with you while trying